karoteeni110/Finnish-verb-derivation/README.md

 E.g.

+input:
-> input: antaa
+>  antaa

+output:

-> output: antautua, annella, anniskella
+> antautua, annella, anniskella

-The input verb should be a _perussana_ (Fin. "basic word", i.e. a word that is composed of a single morpheme and have not gone through any derivational change), and the output verb contains only two morphemes, i.e goes through one derivational change (Fin. johdin; See [§ 306 Yhdistymismahdollisuuksista ja -periaatteista](http://scripta.kotus.fi/visk/sisallys.php?p=306)).
+The input verb should be a _perussana_ (Fin. "basic word", i.e. a word that is composed of a single morpheme and have not gone through any derivational change), and the output verb contains only two morphemes, i.e goes through one derivational change (Fin. johdin; See [§ 306](http://scripta.kotus.fi/visk/sisallys.php?p=306)).

 However, this version (010319) yields disappoting results.
-The derivational forms it yields could exist in principle, but has not been used in real life (See [VISK § 158](http://scripta.kotus.fi/visk/sisallys.php?p=158)), and there are bugs in the script (sorry...).
+The derivational forms it yields could exist in principle, but has not been used in real life (See [VISK § 158](http://scripta.kotus.fi/visk/sisallys.php?p=158)), and there are bugs in the script :((((.
 It seems an analyzer is more realistic.

-# Structure of xfst script
+# Structure of scripts

+The lexc script has put several toy words, and added all the five suffixes to them.
+For example the lower word for "antaa" are "antaa-AhtAA", "antaa-AistAA", "antaa-ellA", "antaa-illA", "antaa-skellA", "antaa-ttAA" and "antaa-UtUA".

+! "-ellA" / "-illA" state is problematic.

 ### Filter the input
 - Accept Finnish word

-    By ruling out impossible syllable combinations.
+Ruling out impossible syllable combinations:

 ```
 !
 Vokaalit ja konsonantit Suomen kielessä